Anatoly Lubarsky Logo

 • Query must be indexable (WHERE clause should include at least one field that is defined as "indexable").

-• COUNT and ORDER BY are not supported.
+• COUNT is not supported.

 • It is possible to select structured fields (e.g. SELECT current_location.zip) or entire structures.